Explosion247/milestone-project-1/README.md

 #### Carousels

 I have included carousels on each page to allow the user to see games that they might not have seen before or to see the different parts of the steelbooks without having the page filled with multiple photos.
-The main page has 2 carousels, the top carousel shows examples of different steelsbooks while the bottom carousel shows new collectors editions that contain steel books.
+The main page has 2 carousels, the top carousel shows examples of different steelbooks while the bottom carousel shows new collectors editions that contain steel books.

 ![Nintendo Carousel](assets/images/markdown/carousel.png)